 The easiest way to do that is with this example:

 You have a special offer you want to post to social media.
 Instead of just announcing it organically, you pay for it to display as an ad on that platform.
-The ad grabs the attention of a social media influencer and they share it on their account, which shows up in front of even more audience.
+The ad grabs the attention of a social media influencer and they share it on their account, which shows up in front of even more audiences.

 This is an ideal way to mix paid, owned, and earned media for great results.